 7. Find Somewhere to Stay During the Fire Damage Restoration Process

 Most homeowner’s policies will pay for the food, clothing, and shelter that you and your family may need for a specified period of time.
-You may want to contact local disaster relief like the American Red Cross, your church, or family and friends who can help you find a safe place to stay for a while.
+You may want to contact local disaster relief like the American Red Cross, your church, or family and friends who can help you find a safe place to stay while restoration services are in progress.